 High-frequency start is the only choice when welding Aluminum and is also a suitable option to weld AC or DC.

 TIG Torch Foot Pedal Remote Start for HF Start

 Foot pedal remote starts can be a bit complicated but generally, work as the gas pedal in your car.
 The foot-operated pedal controls both the high frequency start and the amperage.
 So the more you push, the more power you will get.
 It is best used when sitting down, as welders will have a hard time using it by standing.

 The best part about the TIG torch foot pedal remote start is that it allows you to fully control the heat.
 TIG machines come with foot-operated amperage control.
 Welders can pre-set the maximum amperage and use the pedal to lower it or bring it higher, but never going across the maximum setting.
 This comes as more than useful when welding alloy steel.

-The best thing about remote foot pedal is that it allows the welders to initiate the heat slowly and also gently bringing back down.
-Doing it abruptly can cause thermal shock that many alloy steel are sensitive towards.
+The best thing about the remote foot pedal is that it allows the welders to initiate the heat slowly and also gently bringing back down.
+Doing it abruptly can cause thermal shock that many alloy steels is sensitive towards.
 This can result in a brittle weld and not quality work.

 TIG Welding Voltage Types and Polarities

 TIG welding uses the same types of voltage types as stick welding does – DC and AC.
 DC (direct current) is the type of current that car batteries run on and flows in one direction, from negative to positive.
 AC (alternating current) is the same one found in our homes and it changes directions many times.